David Crabtree

-David Crabtree is an American television anchor, journalist.
-He is the lead news anchor for WRAL-TV in Raleigh, North Carolina.
+David Crabtree is an American journalist, former television news anchor, and television executive.
+He served as the lead anchor of WRAL-TV in Raleigh, North Carolina, for much of his 28 years at the network through 2022.
+Following a forty-year career in television reporting, he was named the chief operating officer (CEO) of PBS North Carolina.
+Crabtree has won 16 Emmy awards, is a recipient of the North Carolina Order of the Long Leaf Pine, and is a member of the NC Media & Journalism Hall of Fame.

 Career

+Crabtree was raised in Nashville, Tennessee, and graduated from Middle Tennessee State University.
 Crabtree started out his career as a musician, playing drums professionally with bands in Nashville and doing session work for radio jingles, which led to a job as a radio disc jockey.
 He left radio to work as press secretary for the Tennessee House of Representatives.

 Television career

 Crabtree started his television career as a reporter on Nashville’s WKRN-TV.
 He later worked at KCNC-TV and KMGH-TV in Denver, Colorado and WITN-TV in Washington, North Carolina.
 In 1994 he became a news anchor at WRAL-TV in Raleigh, North Carolina.
-Crabtree announced his retirement from WRAL in 2018 and was set to retire at the end of that year, but announced in November 2018 that he would postpone his retirement and continue working at WRAL until 2020.
-In April 2022, Crabtree was named as interim Chief Executive Officer (CEO) of PBS North Carolina.
-In September 2022, Crabtree was appointed permanently as the CEO of PBS North Carolina.
+Crabtree announced his retirement from WRAL in 2018 and was set to retire at the end of that year, but announced in November 2018 that he would postpone his retirement and continue working at WRAL.
+Crabtree hosted his final broadcast on May 25, 2022.
+In April 2022, Crabtree was named as interim Chief Executive Officer of PBS North Carolina.
+In September 2022, Crabtree was appointed permanently as the CEO of PBS North Carolina by the University of North Carolina Board of Governors.

 Awards

-Crabtree has won 11 Emmy awards and has been named North Carolina Journalist of the Year four consecutive years by the Radio-Television News Directors Association of the Carolinas.
+Crabtree has won 16 Emmy Awards and was named North Carolina Journalist of the Year four consecutive years by the Radio-Television News Directors Association of the Carolinas.
+He was named the 2014 North Carolina Association of Broadcasters Anchor of the Year.
 He has also received the Gabriel Award and Alfred I. duPont-Columbia University Award in 2007 for his documentary on living conditions for migrant workers in North Carolina.
-Crabtree won a Midsouth Emmy award for coverage of the 2010 Haiti earthquake Crabtree was nominated in 2011 for a Midsouth Emmy for coverage of the funeral for Elizabeth Edwards.
+He notably won a Midsouth Emmy award for coverage of the 2010 Haiti earthquake, and was additionally nominated in 2011 for a Midsouth Emmy for coverage of the funeral for Elizabeth Edwards.

-Crabtree was also inducted into the Order of the Long Leaf Pine.
-On the same day of his retirement from WRAL, May 25th 2022, which was deemed “David Crabtree day” in Raleigh by the Mayor at the time.
+Crabtree was also inducted into the Order of the Long Leaf Pine by governor Roy Cooper on May 25, 2022, the same day of his retirement from WRAL.
+The day was declared “David Crabtree Day” by the mayor of Raleigh.